The Ansel Adams Gallery in Yosemite National Park

-Today, the Ansel Adams Gallery continues with the same energy and spirit as in the past.
+As with the Jackson Hole Fine Art Photography Galleries, the Ansel Adams Gallery continues with the same energy and spirit as in the past.
 It still promotes the values and love for nature that Ansel had.
 The Gallery represents upcoming artists, offers photography workshops, encourages environmental conservation, offers camera walks, and promotes the beauty of the area.

 This quote from their website home page basically says it all: “The Ansel Adams Gallery strives to cultivate an aesthetic appreciation and concern for our world by offering visitors a unique variety of books, handcrafts, fine art prints, and an extraordinary collection of Ansel Adams original photographs.”